|The Frankfurt-Tipp rating:|

-In his profession as a mine dismantler Erwan (François Damiens) must always keep a cool head.
+In his job as a mine defuser, Erwan (François Damiens) must always keep a cool head.
 In his private life, however, he succeeds less well.
-Because not only is his daughter Juliette (Alice de Lencquesaing) pregnant and doesn't want to betray her, he will be a father.
-An investigation also reveals that Erwans Papa Bastien (Guy Marchand) cannot be his biological father and that he apparently adopted him.
-Instead of confronting Bastien, Erwan secretly sets out to find his real father, whom he soon thinks he has found in Joseph (André Wilms).
-And as if that weren't already enough emotional chaos, he just now gets to know the quick-witted Anna (Cécile de France), with whom he falls head over heels in love - until he learns who she really is…
+Because not only that his daughter Juliette (Alice de Lencquesaing) is pregnant and does not want to reveal that he is a father.
+Then, through an investigation, it turns out that Erwan's dad Bastien (Guy Marchand) can't be his biological father and that he seems to have adopted him.
+Instead of confronting Bastien, Erwan secretly sets out to find his real father, whom he soon believes he has found in Joseph (André Wilms).
+And as if all that weren't enough emotional chaos, now of all times he meets quick-witted Anna (Cécile de France), with whom he falls head over heels - until he learns who she really is.

-"Eine Bretonische Liebe" is a charming romantic comedy with lovable characters and delicious situational comedy that comforts the plot elements, some of which seem to have been constructed in an arguably way.
+A Breton Love is a charming romantic comedy that uses endearing characters and delicious situational comedy to make up for plot elements that seem overly contrived in places.
 The story is full of twists and turns, but none of them are really surprising.
-But that doesn't really matter.
-Because the implementation is so amusing and cordial that the lack of originality becomes a minor matter.
-Much of this is due to the good cast.
-François Damiens is simply wonderful as a mine remover on the verge of a nervous breakdown.
-Even though he may look rather inconspicuous, it is absolutely understandable why the enchanting Anna feels attracted to him.
-The fact that the chemistry between Damiens and Cécile de France is perfect is more than helpful.
+But that hardly bothers.
+For the execution is so amusing and heartfelt that the lack of originality becomes a minor matter.
+Much of this is due to the fine cast.
+François Damiens is simply wonderful as a mine defuser on the verge of a nervous breakdown.
+Even though he may look rather unimpressive, it is absolutely understandable why the adorable Anna is drawn to him.
+The fact that Damiens and Cécile de France have perfect chemistry is more than helpful.

-Carine Tardieu has succeeded in making a film in which you can laugh heartily but also languish unrestrained - all embedded in wonderful pictures of the Breton landscape.
-The film is a romantic fairy tale without great depth and with some overdrawn characters, but also with a lot of heart and wonderfully constructed situation comedy.
-Tardieu finds the right tone right here.
-Even if it gets a little sillier, she never overshoots the mark.
-She does without cheap tales and all too hectic hustle and bustle, which gives the whole production a certain charm from which even the not so successful moments can profit.
+Carine Tardieu has succeeded in making a film that makes you laugh heartily, but also pine uninhibitedly - all embedded in wonderful shots of the Breton countryside.
+The film is a romantic fairy tale without much depth and with some overdrawn characters, but instead with a lot of heart and wonderfully constructed situation comedy.
+Tardieu finds just the right tone here.
+Even when things get a little silly, she never overshoots the mark.
+She refrains from cheap jokes and overly hectic hustle and bustle, which gives the whole production a certain charm that even the not-so-successful moments can benefit from.